-The study of individual differences in intelligence, school achievement, vocational aptitudes, personality, interests and attitudes; study of varieties of group differences; and study of methods used in studying human differences. - 3517 Psychology of Personality Development of Secondary School Student Study of mental hygiene, the nature and development of personality, and personality theory and assessment. - 3518 Counseling and Guidance Principles, functions, and methods and techniques of counseling.
+The study of individual differences in intelligence, school achievement, vocational aptitudes, personality, interests and attitudes; study of varieties of group differences; and study of methods used in studying human differences. - 3517 Psychology of Personality Development of Secondary School Student Study of mental hygiene, the nature and development of personality, and personality theory and assessment. - 3518 Counseling and Guidance Frinciples, functions, and methods and techniques of counseling. - 3520 Socio-Economic Information in Guidance Seminar Educational, occupational, and social information and its use in counseling and guidance. - 3521 Independent Study in Special Education SEMINAR workers in this area and supervised and instructed by an instructor in the Department of Education of Texas Western College.
+Prerequisite: Education 3420, 3435, 3436, 3504; and two of the following: Education 3516, 3517, 3518, 3520; and only by permission of the department head.

-- 3520 Socio-Economic Information in Guidance SEMINAR Educational, occupational, and social information and its use in counseling and guidance. - 3521 Independent Study in Special Education SEMINAR This course offers opportunities for study in any one of the following special education areas: orthopedic handicaps, visual handicaps, auditory handicaps, giftedness. - 3522 Supervised Practice in Counseling Seminar Actual practice under supervision in applying the principles, tools, and techniques used in the guidance program.
-Students will be assigned to guidance workers in this area and supervised and instructed by an instructor in the Department of Education of Texas Western College.
-Prerequisite: Education 3420, 3435, 3436, 3504; and two of the following: Education 3516, 3517, 3518, 3520; and only by permission of the department chairman. - 3523 Educational Trends SEMINAR A critical consideration of selected trends in Education. - 3524 Public School Supervision
+This course offers opportunities for study in any one of the following special education areas: orthopedic handicaps, visual handicaps, auditory handicaps, giftedness, mental retardation. - 3522 Supervised Practice in Counseling Seminar Actual practice under supervision in applying the principles, tools, and techniques used in the guidance program.
+Students will be assigned to guidance

+- 3523 Educational Trends SEMINAR

+A critical consideration of selected trends in Education.

+- 3524 Public School Supervision